7.5 magnitude quake off Alaska prompts tsunami warning

-JUNEAU, Alaska (AP) — A reported 7.5 magnitude earthquake off the Alaska Peninsula on Monday prompted tsunami warnings for a vast swath of communities, leading some schools in the Kenai Peninsula Borough School District to evacuate and send students to higher ground.
+JUNEAU, Alaska (AP) — A reported 7.5 magnitude earthquake off the Alaska Peninsula on Monday prompted tsunami warnings for a vast swath of communities, leading some schools to evacuate and send students to higher ground.

-The size of the quake was originally reported to have been a magnitude of 7.4, but has been revised to a 7.5, said Paul Caruso, a geophysicist with the U.S. Geological Survey.
+Raynelle Gardner, a secretary at Sand Point School in the Aleutians East Borough School District, said things are hectic because “this is an evacuation point.”

+Some schools in the Kenai Peninsula Borough School District were evacuating to higher ground, the district said on Twitter.

 Public safety officials in King Cove sent out an alert urging residents in the coastal area to move inland to higher ground.
-Some schools in the Kenai Peninsula Borough School District were evacuating to higher ground, the district said on Twitter.

 The tsunami warning was issued by the National Tsunami Warning Center, following an earthquake off Sand Point, Alaska.

+The size of the quake was originally reported to have been a magnitude of 7.4, but has been revised to a 7.5, said Paul Caruso, a geophysicist with the U.S. Geological Survey.
+He said an earthquake of this size, in this area, is not a surprise.

+“This is an area where the Pacific Plate is subducting underneath the North American Plate.
+And because of that, the Pacific Plate actually goes underneath the North American Plate, where it melts,” Caruso said, noting that’s why there are volcanoes in the region.
+“And so we commonly have large, magnitude 7 earthquakes in that area.”

 The National Tsunami Warning Center in Palmer, Alaska, said the tsunami warning was in effect for roughly 950 miles (1,529 kilometers), from 40 miles (64 kilometers) southeast of Homer to Unimak Pass, about 80 miles (129 km) northeast of Unalaska.

 The Alaska Earthquake Center said the quake was widely felt in communities along the southern coast, including Sand Point, Chignik, Unalaska and the Kenai Peninsula.
 The Alaska Earthquake Center said a magnitude 5.2 aftershock was reported 11 minutes later, centered roughly in the same area.